Artificial nails: Types

 Atop these, either acrylic, hard gel, or any combination of both may be applied.
-Tips are available in many different designs, ranging from solid colors like gel or regular nail polish to graphic designs such as animal prints and metallic colors.
+Tips are available in many different designs, ranging from solid colors like gel or regular nail polish, to graphic designs such as animal prints and metallic colors.
+In addition to polishes, other embellishments may be used, such as rhinestones, glitter, stickers, fimo charms and striping tape, to add more to the artificial nail's design.
 Artificial nails can be shaped, cut, and filed into a variety of shapes, including square, squared oval/"squoval", rounded, almond, ballerina/coffin, mountain peak, lipstick, and stiletto.

 Acrylic nails

-Acrylic nails are made out of acrylic glass (PMMA).
+Acrylic nails are made out of acrylic glass.
+The conventional technology employs polymer beads synthesized from ethyl methacrylate (poly-EMA).
 When it is mixed with a liquid monomer (usually ethyl methacrylate mixed with some inhibitor) it forms a malleable bead.
 This mixture begins to cure immediately, continuing until completely solid in minutes.
 Acrylic nails can last up to 21 days but can last longer with touch-ups.
 To give acrylic nails color, gel polish, nail polish, and dip powders can be applied.
 Use of MMA (Methyl methacrylate liquid monomers) acrylics are strongly discouraged and banned in some states as it can cause damage to the natural nail, asthma; irritated eyes, skin, nose, and mouth; difficulty concentrating; loss of smell and kidney issues.
 A suitable alternative is EMA (Ethyl Methacrylate Liquid Monomers) in salon use.

 Gel nails

-Gel nails can be utilized in order to create artificial nail extensions, but can also be used like nail polish.
+Gel nails can be utilised in order to create artificial nail extensions, but can also be used like nail polish.
 They are hardened using ultraviolet light.
 They last longer than regular nail polish and chip less often.
 They can have a high-gloss finish and last for two to three weeks.

 Gel nails are strong, although not as strong as acrylic or fiberglass nails, and tend to be more expensive.

-Acetone does not dissolve some types of gel nails, so they have to be removed at a salon by buffing.
-Repeated buffing can lead to thinning of the nail plate.
-Improper application of Gel-X can lead to fungal infections and allergic reactions.
+Acetone does not dissolve some types of gel nails, so they have to be removed at a salon by buffing and filing, usually with an electric nail file.
+Repeated buffing can lead to thinning of the nail plate until the buffed nails fully grow out.
+Improper application of gel nail products, including soft gel tips, polygel, gel polish, and builder gel can lead to fungal infections and allergic reactions.

-A new gel nail extension was created circa 2017 that is commonly referred to as Gel-X. It is a soft gel nail tip that is precut in differing styles and lengths which covers the whole nail bed up to the end of the nail.
-Gel-X are plied by first applying a PH bonder (dehydrator) followed by an acid-free gel primer.
-Finally, it is glued on using a gel adhesive that is cured using a blue UV/LED light.
+A new gel nail extension was created circa 2017 that is commonly referred to as Gel-X, or soft gel tips.
+It is a soft gel nail tip that is precut in differing styles and lengths which covers the whole nail bed up to the end of the nail.
+Gel-X are applied by first applying a PH bonder (dehydrator) followed by an acid-free gel primer.
+Finally, it is glued on using a gel adhesive that is cured using a UV light.
 The removal process of gel-X nails is dissolving in acetone for 20 minutes.